8 Things You Need to Know About ‘The Haunting of Hill House’ Season 2 (Including the Premiere Date)

 Series creator Mike Flanagan also confirmed that Kate Siegel, who portrayed Theo Crain, will join the series in an unknown role.
 Catherine Parker, who played ghost Poppy Hill, will also return, and newcomers T’Nia Miller (Years and Years), Rahul Kohli (iZombie) and Amelia Eve (Enterprice) will round out the cast.

-6. How will it compare to season one?
+6. Is it a continuation of season one?

 7. Will it feature hidden ghosts?